-Figure 16 TEM micrograph from Fe sample irradiated at HD and 300C with Fe+4 at 20 MeV.
+Figure 16 TEM micrograph from Fe sample irradiated at HD and 300 oC with Fe+4 at 20 MeV.

 In all the samples, some zones are more or less irregular in thickness.
 It is possible that it slightly alters the measurements since if the crystal has a slight bending, the dynamic diffraction condition (slightly away from the zone of higher contrast) no longer met in a few nm.
 Thus, the volume of material analyzed is relatively smaller than samples whose thickness is kept more constant.
 Figure 17 shows representative micrographs of the loops found under the conditions discussed above (g <112>, under {111#, with s>0).
 The images that best describe the global set of defects found are selected.